 A band manager does not have to love your music, but they should be enthusiastic about helping to get your music out to the public.
 A quality manager will offer invaluable advice.
 Their input can help point you in the right direction.
 A certain level of enthusiasm is needed to promote an artist.

 Make Sure Your Band Manager is Good with Finances

 Along with music promotion, a band manager often handles finances.
 So, make sure that your band manager is good with finances.
 They should be financially responsible.
 In all aspects of managing your musical career, they should be looking out for your financial interests.
 This applies to gigging, music licensing, record contracts, and any other earnings.

 When signing a contract, pay close attention to their cut of your earnings.
-They make money off your success, but they should be receiving a larger cut than you or your bandmates.
+They make money off your success, but they should not be receiving a larger cut than you or your bandmates.
 Over the years, there have been plenty of examples of great musicians not getting the money they deserve due to bad financial management.

 Find a Music Manager That You Can Trust